I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_capabilities_header.md

 } PCI_CAPABILITIES_HEADER, *PPCI_CAPABILITIES_HEADER;
 ````

-## -struct-fields
+## Members

-### -field CapabilityID
+            `CapabilityID`

             Contains an 8-bit integer that indicates the capability ID.
 The capability ID identifies the type of capability structure that follows this header.
 The <b>CapabilityID</b> member must have one of the following values:

 <table>
 <tr>